 "threeIsFalse": true if blue 3 statement is assumed false in this case, false otherwise,

-"labels": array of strings, each representing the label of the statement in this box (labels[0] = blue 1 label, labels[1] = blue 2 statement, etc.)
+"statements": array of strings, each representing the text of the statement in this box (statements[0] = blue 1 statement, statements[1] = blue 2 statement, etc.)

 "bools": array of booleans, each representing the truthiness of the statement in this box (bools[0] = blue.oneIsTrue, bools[1] = blue.twoIsTrue, etc.)